Nootropics are supplements used to boost cognition and memory. In other words – smart drugs.

 Hyperforin has also been shown in cell studies to activate TRPC6 channels.
 This channel is important in moving zinc and calcium across the mitochondrial membrane.[ref]
 Animal studies point to TRPC6 as being important in brain plasticity.

-Studies on St. John’s wort:
+Research studies on St. John’s wort

 There are a ton of studies on SJW for depression, and the results vary quite a bit.

 Negative Clinical trials:

 - Neither sertraline nor SJW differed from placebo in MDD.[ref]

 - Again, neither SJW nor sertraline differed from placebo in depression.[ref]

 - SJW did no better than a placebo with OCD.[ref]

 Positive clinical trials:

 - A meta-analysis found that SJW had fewer side effects than antidepressants and that it has similar treatment effectiveness to prescription antidepressants.[ref]